-Crosses in the Wind, first published in 1947, is the first-hand account by the commander of the 611th Quartermaster Graves Registration Company during the Second World War in Europe.
-In an under-reported but vital part of the war effort, the Graves Registration Service was responsible for the massive task of collecting fallen soldiers, identifying remains, preparing bodies for internment, forwarding personal effects to families, and establishing military cemeteries across Europe.
+Crosses in the Wind by Joseph Shomon, first published in 1947, is the first-hand account by the commander of the 611th Quartermaster Graves Registration Company during the Second World War in Europe.
+In an under-reported but vital part of the war effort, the Graves Registration Service was responsible for the massive task of collecting fallen soldiers, identifying remains, preparing bodies for interment, forwarding personal effects to families, and establishing military cemeteries across Europe.

 In addition to providing an overview of the major European battles, the book focuses on the activities of author Major Joseph Shomon, from the formation of his company at Fort Francis E. Warren in Wyoming, followed by the unit’s transfer to England where they began processing D-day casualties, and then continuing eastward across Europe with the advancing U.S. armies.

-Their unit alone buried more than 21,000 bodies, following the D-Day landings and on though Europe–“a work of respect for their dead comrades. . . .”
+Their unit alone buried more than 21,000 bodies, following the D-Day landings and on through Europe–“a work of respect for their dead comrades. . . .”

 An important piece of history, especially since I have a young uncle, buried at an American cemetery in France, whose remains went through a very detailed Graves Registration process from southern Austria to a temporary cemetery in eastern France, before being permanently buried there.

 Lt.
 Daniel W. Wilson was one of five brothers who served in WWII from Iowa.
 Only two came home.

 Leora’s Letters: The Story of Love and Loss for an Iowa Family During World War II is available from Amazon in paperback, hardback, and ebook, also as an audiobook, narrated by Paul Berge.

 It’s also the story behind the Wilson brothers featured on the Dallas County Freedom Rock at Minburn, Iowa.